 The answer, of course, is simple.
-We call ourselves this because we farm the way my grandparents taught me, like their parents taught them, at least in manner that is.
-Since we farm in a modern, tech filled world we have a some variances, but then every generation brings its own ideas, experiences, and talents to farming.
+We call ourselves this because we farm the way my grandparents taught me, like their parents taught them, at least in a manner that is.
+Since we’re farmers in a modern, tech-filled world we have some variances, but then every generation brings its own ideas, experiences, and talents to farming.

 Some of the things we have to be concerned about today: GMOs; pesticides and herbicides infiltrating our farm; organically restoring abused soil; how much we want to depend on the grid; how much technology do you want on your farm … on and on we could go; our grandparents and great-grandparents didn’t have to deal with and wouldn’t believe the mess we’re in.
 Their seeds were natural, organic seeds just because that’s what they planted, those are the seeds they harvested, and the cycle repeated itself.
 They took care of the soil because that is how they fed their families and earned a living.

 (As my friend Marie pointed out, she is an off-grider, but is online.
 I should have made clear that the people I had in mind when writing this article are those who have chosen to remain totally without a power source and/or disconnected from the electronic world.
 Thanks Marie, for helping us clear up this point.)

 There are still those others who use every modern convenience available to them.
 They use heavy equipment, technologically wired devices, and are heavy grid feeders.
-While they are the polar opposite of the off-griders, (did I just create a word?) 🙂 no one can say they are wrong for farming their own way.
+While they are the polar opposite of the off-griders, (did I just create a word?) 🙂 no one can say they are wrong for farming in their own way.

 He enjoyed coming to our farm and driving the “big” tractor.
-He never used a tractor on his farm.
-He preferred his mules and oxen.
+Never used a tractor on his farm, preferred his mules and oxen.
 He did use a power saw, a rototiller, and in the 1960s he started using some sort of welding system.
 No one in the family remembers exactly what it was, but I do remember it used a large tank and we were never allowed to touch it, or else!

 The main thing is to find that balance in your life.
 When we’re balanced, it’s contagious to others.
-They will ask you about the peace and difference they see in you and want to learn from you.
+They will ask you about the peace and the difference they see in you and want to learn from you.
 Sharing, caring, and passing on the ways of farming to the next generation is what it’s all about.